-An alternative approach is represented by the formulation of the system dynamics, and hence of the motion-planning problem, in what can be regarded as the maneuver space of the vehicle.
-42-44 This alternative formulation of the vehicle dynamics builds on a formalization of the concept of maneuver, which in a more unstructured form, is commonly referred to in the aerospace literature.
-45-49
+An alternative approach is represented by the formulation of the system dynamics, and hence of the motion-planning problem, in what can be regarded as the maneuver space of the vehicle.^{42-44} This alternative formulation of the vehicle dynamics builds on a formalization of the concept of maneuver, which in a more unstructured form, is commonly referred to in the aerospace literature.^{45-49}

 The main feature of a maneuver model is the selection of appropriate motion primitives.
-Closely related to the invariance of the system dynamics with respect to group actions on $\mathcal C$ is the existence of trim trajectories (or relative equilibria).
+Closely related to the invariance of the system dynamics with respect to group actions on C is the existence of trim trajectories (or relative equilibria).
 Loosely speaking, a trim trajectory can be defined as a trajectory where the vehicle is in a state of equilibrium relative to a body-fixed reference frame.
-During a trim trajectory, the state variables in $\mathcal C$ evolve according to the system dynamics, whereas the state variables in $\mathcal Y$ are fixed, as are the controls u.
-The existence of trim trajectories is a fundamental property of the system dynamics, and it is natural to consider trim trajectories as a first class of motion primitives.
-A finite number of such trajectories can be selected, for example, by gridding the compact subset of $\mathcal Y \times \mathcal U$ defined by the flight envelope and control saturation constraints.
+During a trim trajectory, the state variables in C evolve according to the system dynamics, whereas the state variables in \mathcal{Y} are fixed, as are the controls u.
+The existence of trim trajectories is a fundamental property of the system dynamics, and it is natural to consider trim trajectories can be selected, for example, by gridding the compact subset of $\mathcal{Y} \times \mathcal{U}$ defined by the flight envelope and control saturation constraints.